 You need to construct this kiln with the help of your local light engineering works.
-Expect to pay between $188 USD and $350 USD which includes the cost of labor, so get more than one quotation.
+Expect to pay around $600 USD which includes the cost of labor, so get more than one quotation.
 It can be a D.I.Y. job if you have good welding and bending skills.
 Otherwise consider having the kiln built in three sections, which is simply bolted together, no welding required and it is easier to transport.
 We have dubbed the new system the “Trans-Portable Kiln“.
 The plans for both types of kilns are contained in our Trans-Portable Kiln Construction Plans and User Manual.

 Click here to download the plans.
 Also included in the manual is the specification sheet of a wooden Sieve Chute to screen your own charcoal.
 Join our participatory discussion group called the Portable Kiln Google Group.
 Joining it is optional, and is exclusive to Portable Kiln Owners for sharing and discussing their experiences OR enter our DESIGN CHALLENGE to design a biochar producing kiln that emits less greenhouse gases.
 Just print out the plans and hand it over to your local engineering works.

 We have also launched a new manual.
 This manual describes how to build our new Biochar kiln called the ‘3-drum Biochar Retort‘.
 The 3-drum Biochar Retort is more clean burning (with the added lid and chimney) and the burn is more controlled, and the user has an option to create either Biochar or conventional charcoal.
 Click here to view the development of this kiln and how the Design Challenge helped to draw in biochar experts around the world.